Document Gallery - Part 3

 What This Proves:

 Griffith's Valuation documents geographic clustering of Hamill families in Donaghmoyne parish.
-IMPORTANT: Only James Hamill in Dian townland is confirmed as related (1827-1914, married Ann Gartlan).
-The Henry Hamill and Owen Hamill listed are UNKNOWN identities—they could be relatives but cannot be confirmed.
-The valuation proves: (1) Multiple Hamill families lived in adjacent townlands, (2) Geographic clustering suggests possible kinship, (3) James Hamill in Dian is documented through DNA evidence.
+IMPORTANT: Only James Hamill in Dian townland is confirmed as related (1827-1914, married Anna Gartlan).
+The Henry Hamill in Edengilrevy and Owen Hamill in Drumaconvern are UNKNOWN identities—they could be relatives but cannot be confirmed since our Henry emigrated c.
+1850 and died 1854.
+The valuation proves multiple Hamill families lived in adjacent townlands, suggesting possible kinship networks.

 What This Proves: